Skip to Main Content

 Note: replace "computer name" and "username" with your specific information

-If you need assistance determining the correct file path, please contact the Helpdesk for additional assistance
+If you need assistance determining the correct file path, don't hesitate to get in touch with the Helpdesk for additional assistance

 Absolutely.